 On day two, I had planned to trial the banana bread toasted, with a slathering of peanut butter to accompany my morning tea.
 However, the texture was still so perfect that no toasting was required.
 Day three was the same story.
 Day four…okay, there was no day four with this loaf.
 Not even the ends remained.
 We will just have to assume it is excellent toasted as well.

 Those were the only versions of Everybody Eats bread that we trialed in our home, but my gluten-free friend, Amy B., shared her opinion of the company’s Deli Rolls:

 The test for this little roll was a dinner party my mother had at the house.
 We are very Italian and were serving stuffed peppers, stuffed squash, homemade pasta, homemade sauce, with tons of dinner rolls, and not an unstuffed vegetable to be seen.
 I helped myself to the stuffed squash, but skipped the pasta and the rolls.
 I pulled out my bag of Everybody Eats deli rolls instead.

 The ingredients say to bake them for 15 minutes in the oven at 350º.
 I’m not sure with all the confusion that day that it ended up happening that way, but the end result was good.
 It was just like a dinner roll.
 The flavor was not overly “gluten-free”.
-It was sweet, the perfect size, and topped with Earth Balance buttery spread, it tasted like the bread I used to smother in spaghetti sauce and stuff my face with.
+Topped with Earth Balance buttery spread, it tasted like the bread I used to smother in spaghetti sauce and stuff my face with.
 The roll was a bit on the chewy side when it cooled off though, so I would recommend this one warm and not cold!

 The next day, I tried the another cooking method- toaster!
 I cut the roll in half and put it in the toaster.
 Two minutes later, it dinged and I had a perfect little roll to nibble on.
 After putting Earth Balance on it, I was in roll heaven.
 I enjoyed the toasted roll the most, preferring it to cooking in the oven and obviously over microwaving.